 We have all heard it said that God does not care who wins a football game.
 While theologically this may be true, I never like to say, “God doesn’t care about, you-fill-in-the-blank.”
 He may care differently than we do, but I believe He cares about everything.

-There are Christians who believe God does not deal with, or care about, nations under the new covenant in the same manner He did under the old covenant.
-They say He deals with believers or non-believers on an individual basis because of the possibility the New Covenant offers a one-on-one relationship with Christ.
+There are Christians who believe God does not deal with, or care about, nations under the New Covenant, in the same manner, He did under the Old Covenant.
+They say He deals with believers or non-believers on an individual basis because the New Covenant offers a one-on-one relationship with Christ.
 This part is absolutely true; we are no longer under the Law but under grace (Romans 6:14–15).
-The old covenant has served its purpose and has been replaced by “a better covenant” (Hebrews 7:22).
+The Old Covenant has served its purpose and has been replaced by “a better covenant” (Hebrews 7:22).

-- God reaffirm borders and boundaries in Acts 17:26.
+- God reaffirms borders and boundaries in Acts 17:26.

 - God commands us to pray for our leaders in 1 Timothy 2:1-2.

 - God established governments for nations in Romans 13:1.

 - God used His Son Jesus to correct the political leaders of His day in Matthew 21:23-32.

 - God commands us to pay taxes to the government in Matthew 22:21.